wp-plugins/ticket-tailor/readme.txt

 6. Embed the Ticket Tailor WordPress Embed Code to add your event registration form to a page in Wordpress

-7. Make your event live to open it up for event registration
+7. Make your event live and start accepting event registrations

 8. Your customers can now register for your event from your WordPress website.